-When you integrate Collaborator with a repo, Collaborator creates a webhook on the repo side (except for the GitHub Polling integration).
+When you integrate Collaborator with a repo, Collaborator creates a webhook on the repo side.

 When changes occur in the repo, the webhook sends notifications to Collaborator, and the latter automatically creates reviews for these changes, and attaches the changed files to it.

-Collaborator tracks further changes in the repository and uploads newer file versions to the review until the corresponding pull request is closed.
-It can also close the pull request automatically, if you complete the review.
+Collaborator tracks further changes in the repository and uploads newer file versions to the review until the corresponding pull request is closed (in some systems, pull requests are called merge requests).
+It can also close the pull/merge request automatically, if you complete the review.